Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The inversion of a tranformation matrix looks like this:
 ![transfmatrixinvert_small.png](/manual/configuration/transfmatrixinvert_small.png)
 T are transposes, R is the rotation matrix, t is the position matrix.

+It is important to get the transformation matrix order for multiplication correct, i. e. the order of the Dn definitions, because matrix multiplication order is not commutative, i. e.
+A * B is different from B * A. In case of changing from world mode to workpiece mode, the transformation matrix must
+* be inverted by setting the B"dnInvert" value to -1 for this Dn
+* change the Dn order to be reversed for the workpiece Dn-s

 # Orientation types